Training & Certification

 You can’t improve if you don’t know what you are doing wrong.
 Whether you are struggling with lesson planning or striving to improve your classroom management skills, your coach will focus their expertise on helping you quickly get up to speed in that area.
 This rich feedback and personalized support will help you grow quickly into an amazing teacher.

-During your first two years as a full-time teacher, you will also complete certification coursework through our partnership with Marian University, where you will earn a Master of Arts in Teaching degree through the Transition to Teaching (T2T) program.
-The T2T program is specifically designed to meet the needs of alternate route teachers; in fact, Indianapolis Teaching Fellows and Teach For America corps members are the only participants.
+During your first two years as a full-time teacher, you will also complete certification coursework through our partnership with Marian University, where you will earn a Master of Arts in Teaching or Master of Education in Special Education degree through the Master of Arts in Teaching (MAT) program, which provides you a Transition to Teaching Permit (T2T).
+The MAT T2T program is specifically designed to meet the needs of alternate route teachers; in fact, Indianapolis Teaching Fellows and Teach For America corps members are the only participants.

-In addition to meeting for classes 1-2 evenings per week and/or one Saturday per month, Fellows will be paired with a supervisor from the Marian University faculty, who will partner with your Indianapolis Teaching Fellows coach to monitor your performance and customize training to address your individual development needs.
+In addition to meeting for classes 1-2 evenings per week and/or some Saturdays, throughout the two year program, in your second year, Fellows will be paired with a supervisor from the Marian University faculty, to monitor your performance and customize training to address your individual development needs.
 If you successfully complete all program requirements, pass all content exams, and meet our high performance standards, you will be eligible to apply for a professional teaching license in Indiana at the end of your second year in the classroom.